Sales is the advocate for the company. Their job is to sell the companies products not necessarily define them.

 Develop Value Proposition: Each customer is unique and will have certain criteria they use to evaluate your product or service.
-Crafting a value proposition for them will ensure they understand your products benefits.
+Crafting a value proposition for them will ensure they understand the benefits of your product.

 Pitch: Be it formal or informal, the pitch is where you explain the value proposition to your customer and get feedback.
 This is where the debate about the real value begins.

-Negotiate: Once the pitch is done and you have gaged some interested, it’s time to negotiate to see if you can reach a deal.
+Negotiate: Once the pitch is done and you have gaged some interest, it’s time to negotiate to see if you can reach a deal.
 There may be many rounds of negotiations.
-The trick is to know when your prospect is close to agreement by doing the next step.
+The trick is to know when your prospect is close to an agreement by doing the next step.